-The Darwin Fringe is an open-access festival that supports the development of the arts community, providing opportunities for all artists to emerge, experiment and showcase new and diverse works in Darwin to local and national audiences.
+The Darwin Fringe is an open-access festival that supports the development of the arts community, providing opportunities for all artists to emerge, experiment, and showcase new and diverse works in Darwin to local and national audiences.

 Director: Hannah Illingworth

-Production Manager: TBA
+Production Manager: Marnie McDonald

-Volunteer Coordinator: TBA
+Volunteer Manager: TBA

 The Darwin Fringe has been a part of the Darwin creative eco system since the 80’s when it was a club space within the Bougainvillea Festival.
 Over the years it twisted to the needs of the community around it even having a life as the Fridge Festival in the early 2000’s.
-After speaking with the community in 2014 a group of emerging artists lead by CJ Fraser-Bell decided to reinvigorate the platform.
+After speaking with the community in 2014, a group of emerging artists lead by CJ Fraser-Bell decided to reinvigorate the platform.
 They noticed a dire need for open access professional opportunities for creatives developing works and their career.
-The Territory climate whilst rich in culture had very little space available to minimise the leap between the first and final stages of an artistic career.
+The Territory climate, whilst rich in culture, had very little space available to minimise the leap between the first and final stages of an artistic career.